 An attorney who is well-versed in federal and state laws, due process laws and court rulings that affect public schools can be an invaluable asset to a board.
-Just some of the areas where an attorney can assist the board include:
+The National School Boards Association's "Becoming a Better Board Member" publication lists the areas where an attorney can assist the board:

-- Reviewing board minutes to ensure that all board actions are legally sound. - Determining whether board meeting procedures comply with law. - Advising the board on the interpretation of statutes, charters, court mandates, contract language, and other technical matters of law. - Writing board policy in clear, precise English. - Reviewing the board's policy manual to ensure that all legal requirements have been addressed in policy and that policies are legally sound. - Reviewing all contracts and advising the board in contract negotiations. - Reviewing all hiring procedures. - Preparing or reviewing board bid invitations, job specifications, and construction and other contracts. - Advising the board on due process procedures and the conduct of hearings. - Reviewing all procedures and regulations regarding the rights and responsibilities of students, and pupil discipline. - Reviewing federal programs to determine what constitutes legal compliance.
+- ▶ Reviewing board minutes to ensure that all board actions are legally sound. - ▶ Determining whether board meeting procedures comply with law. - Advising the board on the interpretation of statutes, charters, court mandates, contract language, and other technical matters of law. - ▶ Writing board policy in clear, precise English. - ▶ Reviewing the board's policy manual to ensure that all legal requirements have been addressed in policy and that policies are legally sound. - ▶ Reviewing all contracts and advising the board in contract negotiations. - ▶ Reviewing all hiring procedures.

+- Preparing or reviewing board bid invitations, job specifications, and construction and other contracts. - ▶ Advising the board on due process procedures and the conduct of hearings. - Reviewing all procedures and regulations regarding the rights and responsibilities of students, and pupil discipline. - ▶ Reviewing federal programs to determine what constitutes legal compliance.